Display Star Ratings in Google Organic Search Results

 5 Marketing Ideas for the Easter Holidays

-We all love our mothers, right?
-But, let’s be honest.
-Some of us end up shopping for them at the last minute (we've all been there at least once, right?).
+Most people love their mothers, right?
+But let’s be honest: Some of us end up shopping for them at the last minute (we've all been there at least once, right?).

 About 24% of men who bought gifts for Mother’s Day bought things impulsively.
 About 18% of women did this.

-However, being prepared for the last-minute rush of purchases is only half the battle, so prepare your marketing budget appropriately and leave some money in that budget for that last week.
-During those last few days, you might want to switch from subtly reminding them about Mother's Day to obvious reminders.
+Being prepared for the last-minute rush of purchases is only half the battle.
+Prepare your marketing budget appropriately and leave some money in that budget for that last week.
+During those last few days, you might want to switch from subtly reminding them about Mother's Day to more obvious reminders.

 Shutterstock/Olga Mandryk